Ameya Pawar: Legislation

 In 2018, Pawar introduced legislation to pilot Universal Basic Income in the City of Chicago.
 Pawar was named chair of Mayor Emanuel's Resilient Families Task Force which will explore a universal basic income pilot, modernization of the earned income tax credit, and other policies.
 The task force is supported by the Economic Security Project.

 2019 City Treasurer campaign

 On October 29, 2018, Pawar announced his intention to run for Chicago treasurer.
 Before deciding to run for treasurer, he had considered running in the coinciding mayoral election.
-Pawar won 41.59 percent of the vote in the February 26, 2019 general election, forcing a runoff with Melissa Conyears-Ervin, a member of the Illinois House of Representatives, who won 44.26 percent of the vote, but had less than a majority of the vote, which led to a April 2 runoff.
+Pawar won 41.59 percent of the vote in the February 26, 2019 general election, forcing a runoff with Melissa Conyears-Ervin, a member of the Illinois House of Representatives, who won 44.26 percent of the vote, but had less than a majority of the vote, which led to an April 2 runoff.
 Pawar lost again to Conyears-Ervin in the runoff, receiving 40.62 percent of the vote.

 A key stance that Pawar took in his campaign was advocacy for the creation of a municipal public bank.